lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/file_systems.md

 # Overview

-As soon as you have access to ZIH systems you have to manage your data.
+As soon as you have access to ZIH systems, you have to manage your data.
 Several file systems are available.
 Each file system serves for special purpose according to their respective capacity, performance and permanence.